 It was not until the late 1950s and the 1960s that the WSSC began to develop some major new permanent sewage treatment facilities of its own.
 In the 1970s, the WSSC developed the 5 MGD interim Seneca Treatment Plant in Montgomery County and two lesser facilities with capacities under 1 MGD, the Horsepen Wastewater Treatment Plant near Bowie (no longer in service) and the Damascus Plant in Upper Montgomery County.
-The Seneca Wastewater Treatment Plant was expanded to 20 MGD in 2003 and is currently being expanded to 26 MGD.
+The Seneca Wastewater Treatment Plant was expanded to 20 MGD in 2003 and has a current capacity of is currently being expanded to 26 MGD.
+Washington Grove is on the border of the Great Seneca Creek Basin, but virtually the entire town is within the Rock Creek Basin which is serviced by the Blue Plains facility.

 In recent years, all plants receiving sewage from the WSSC's wastewater collection system have been equipped with some form of advanced treatment.
 The WSSC service area is generally ahead of the rest of the nation in the development of facilities which have taken a big step (tertiary treatment) beyond the conventional primary-secondary processing of wastewater.
 Consequently, it produces an exceptionally high quality of effluent (treated wastewater) at all of its plants.

 The advanced capabilities of these WSSC facilities and the associated programmed expansions, as documented in the WSSC Utility-Wide Comprehensive Plan, will ensure adequate sewerage treatment capacity for the Town of Washington Grove for the foreseeable future, including the maximum potential of 54 additional homes from redevelopment within the current municipal boundaries.
 (Capacity confirmed via communication from Roland Steiner, WSSC, 24 October 2008.)

-With regard to the possibility of annexing parcels for low intensity industrial/research uses, any water supply and local wastewater collection system capacity issues would be identified and addressed during the preliminary planning process and under WSSC's Development Services Process.
+With regard to the possibility of annexing parcels as identified in Section 2.2, Municipal Growth Areasfor low intensity industrial/research uses, any water supply and local wastewater collection system capacity issues would be identified and addressed during the preliminary planning process and under WSSC's Development Services Process.